 Rooftop water harvesting offers an affordable means of accessing good quality water at the point of consumption, where the control of the water supply lies at the user level.
 Rooftop Rainwater can be stored for long periods in tanks without deterioration of quality as it is purest form of water.

-DMRC has installed rain water harvesting structures at elevated stations, viaducts and depots.
+DMRC has installed rain water harvesting structures at elevated stations, viaducts, depots and staff colonies.
 This installation shall continue in ongoing phase-III.
-As an illustration, a schematic diagram of capturing rain water harvesting from viaducts, till the collection chamber is shown in Figure A. Figure B depicts the recharge of ground water through filter media to the recharge well.
+As an illustration, a schematic diagram of capturing rain water harvesting from viaducts, till the collection chamber is shown in Figure A. Figure B depicts the recharge of ground water through filter media to the ground.